Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 // ThreeFourths(18) -> 13
 ```

-Above we have a simple function that calculates three-fourths of a number, but it only works with numbers of type `int`.
-If we wanted to extend this routine to support other types, we'd have to add some overloads:
+Defined as it is, it only works when used with numbers of type `int`.
+If we wanted to extend it to support other types, we'd have to add some overloads:

 ```csharp
 public int ThreeFourths(int x) => 3 * x / 4;